Kitware/CMake/Help/command/project.rst

 If any of these arguments is not used, then the corresponding variables are set to the empty string.

-If the variable :variable:`CMAKE_PROJECT_INCLUDE_BEFORE` exists, the file pointed to by that variable will be included as the first step of the project command.

-If the variable :variable:`CMAKE_PROJECT_<PROJECT-NAME>_INCLUDE` or :variable:`CMAKE_PROJECT_INCLUDE` exists, the file pointed to by that variable will be included as the last step of the project command.

 Options
 ^^^^^^^